Dual Diagnosis Treatment Asheboro, NC

 Marc Todd Lewis Lcsw Pllc

-Marc Todd Lewis Lcsw Pllc is a dual-diagnosis treatment center in Asheboro, NC that provides treatment for drug and alcohol addiction and mental health disorders that include mood disorders as well as bulimia.
+Marc Todd Lewis Lcsw Pllc is a dual-diagnosis treatment center in Asheboro, North Carolina that provides treatment for substance use and mental health disorders that include bipolar disorder as well as thought disorders.

 Address: 111-D Davis Street, Asheboro, NC 27203 in Randolph County